Non profit developer opposes mom and pop store’s plan for beer and wine

 Miller and Horn argued that they were not informed about the new policies in the Mission Action Plan 2020 and the Interim Controls.
 In fact, in October 2016, the Planning Department approved their eligibility for a beer and wine license without requiring the restaurant conversion or a conditional use hearing.
 A spokesperson for the Planning Department did not immediately return requests for comment.

-“They told us, “you’re fine, you’re already serving food.’
-And we were like ok – ‘we don’t have to do anything?” said Horn, about the Planning Department.
+“They told us, ‘you’re fine, you’re already serving food.’
+And we were like, ‘Okay, we don’t have to do anything?’” said Horn, about the Planning Department.

 However, a month later they were told that the approval was a mistake and the department had received two complaints about an “illegal bar.”
 It is unclear who made the complaints.

 The Planning Department told the couple they would have to reapply, asking the city for a change of use permit that would allow a restaurant and thereby a wine and beer license.
-In the meantime, they are allowed to keep serving beer and wine.
+In the meantime, they are allowed to keep serving beer and wine as they have since late last year.

 In an effort to comply, Horn and Miller have started the change of use process but are now facing opposition from the Mission Economic Development Agency.